QTH1225/QTH1225.github.io/index.md

 - New concrete materials (FRP, TRC, UHPC, etc.)
 - Applied Machine Learning

 My current research focuses on durability of reinforced concrete in coastal area and reinforcement measures.
-I am interested in the application of  new materials
+I am interested in the application of  **New Building Materials**

-# (such as FRP, UHPC) and new methods (such as machine learning, neural networks) in concrete structures.
+(such as FRP, UHPC) and **Intelligent Algorithm** (such as machine learning, neural networks) in concrete structures.
 In short, the new green building materials have a positive impact on everyone's life.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---

 ## News and Updates

-- **June 2024**：Very excited to be selected as [KDD UC Scholar](https://kdd2024.kdd.org/undergraduate-consortium/).
-See you in Spain!
-- **May 2024：**My bachelor thesis won the Annual Best Thesis Award (Top 1/300).
-- **April 2024：**Our work *BLEGuard* has been accepted to [MobiSys 2024](https://www.sigmobile.org/mobisys/2024/) as a poster paper.
-See you in Japan!
-- **March 2024：**Very excited to get a MPhil offer from Engineering department at Cambridge University!
+- **March 2024：**Very pleased to pursue my Master's degree in Structural Engineering at China University of Mining and Technology!
-- **Dec 2023：**Very excited to be selected as [AAAI UC Scholar](https://aaai.org/aaai-conference/undergraduate-consortium-program/).
-See you in Canada!
-- **Jun 2022：**Started research programme at [Cambridge AI Group](https://www.cl.cam.ac.uk/research/ai/), advised by Prof. Pietro Liò.

 <br>